• Skip to secondary menu

 *This post contains affiliate links, see my disclosure policy for more information.*

 Again, just because we’re homeschoolers, doesn’t mean we have to stay at home.
-We have too much getting out and having fun to do that.
-Plus, how many fun educational place are there?
+We have too much getting out of the house and having fun doing that.
+Plus, how many fun educational places are there?
 Too many to sit in one place learning that’s for sure.

 Museum